 Congressional Budget Office Publications.
 These analytical publications on many diverse topics are classified Y 10.

-When online versions of these publications are available, there are links in the Online Catalog.
+When online versions of these publications are available, there are links in the Library Catalog.
 Many reports are available on the Office's website: